This page describes HubSpot's Trust and Safety Guidelines and how they may affect you.

 Do not use the HubSpot Service to email purchased, rented, or borrowed lists.
 You may not use HubSpot to send spam in any way, as this violates FTC guidelines.

-If we receive a report that you've sent spam, we may ask you to confirm how you obtained opt-in consent for your contacts.
+If we receive a report that you've sent spam, we may check for verifiable opt-in.
 In the event that you are sending marketing email without obtaining opt-in, you will need to purge the contacts from your HubSpot account.

 Service limit fraud refers to someone exhausting a feature’s limits, like their allotted marketing email credits or calling minutes, and instead of upgrading for more service they create a new account to gain more free credits.
 Customers found exhibiting this behavior may have their account permanently locked.